Module 3: Pitched roof insulation

 This process continues up to the ridge where, if the roof has a dual pitch, the off-cuts from the top row of boards can be used to start the first row of insulation on the other side of the roof.
 This process ensures minimal waste and the fastest installation speeds.

-Each board can be temporarily fixed with broad head nails/screws but is permanently fixed by the counter-battens.
+When laying, each board can be temporarily fixed with broad head nails/screws but is permanently fixed by the counter-battens.
 The number and type of fixings used for the counter-battens should be determined by an engineer but for most areas in the UK it would be 3-5 fixings per metre depending on the pitch) on a 38 x 50mm counter-batten.
+Screws should penetrate at least 40mm in to the rafters.

-As the wood fibre sarking boards are being installed the cut joints, such as ridges, hips and valleys, or any areas where the tongue and groove has been damaged should be sealed with the recommended system primer and tape.
+As the wood fibre sarking boards are being installed the cut joints, such as ridges, hips and valleys, or any areas where the tongue and groove has been damaged should be sealed with the recommended tape, such as Ampacoll Fenax tape, which usually requires no primer.
 All penetrations should be carefully detailed and sealed to ensure any leakage through the roof covering cannot run down the boards and penetrate the structure.
 Counter-battens must be applied over the tapes and not vice versa.

-For external applications Aluminium faced butyl tapes, such UdiSTEAM Alubutyl or Pavatape should be used to ensure the seal has a similar life time to the boards.
-The use of polypropylene tapes with acrylate adhesives is not recommended as the lifetime in an external location is not as long as the wood fibre boards.
-This creates the possibility of leaks on the assumption that as the wood fibre boards are fully intact the tapes should be too.
+For external applications Aluminium faced butyl tapes, such UdiSTEAM Alubutyl or Ampacoll Fenax tape should be used to ensure the seal has a similar life time to the boards.
+The use of polypropylene tapes that do not have long-term UV stability is not recommended as the lifetime in an external location is not as long as the wood fibre boards.
+This creates the possibility of leaks on the assumption that because the wood fibre boards are fully intact, the tapes should be too.

-With regards to taping edges of the roof, this depends on the advice from the system manufacturer but as a general rule if you’re using boards which are only water repellent on the upper surface (UdiTOP 60, 80, 100mm or Pavatherm Plus) then these edges should be taped too.
+With regards to taping edges of the roof, this depends on the advice from the system manufacturer but as a general rule if you’re using boards which are only water repellent on the upper surface (UdiTOP 60, 80, 100mm) then these edges should be taped to the roof perimeter (fascia/barge boards) too.

 As with using a breather membrane, the counter battens stop short of the fascia board and allow an eaves tray to be bonded to the surface of the sarking boards.
 This ensures any water able to penetrate the roof covering runs down the surface of the sarking boards and back out into the gutter.